-Located on West Spruce Street, Cigar City Brewery is a fantastic place to take a break from typical sightseeing activities.
+Located on West Spruce Street, Cigar City Brewing is a fantastic place to take a break from typical sightseeing activities.
 Pull up a chair and grab a pint of the brewery’s famed Jai Alai IPA along with some of its Central Florida-inspired pub cuisine.

-Located in the lively Channelside District, Amalie Arena is a Tampa must-see for sports fans.
+Located in the lively Channelside District, Amalie Arena is a must-see for sports fans.
 The multipurpose venue is most well-known as the home of the Tampa Bay Lightning, one of the NHL’s most popular teams.

 If you’re visiting in winter, check the Lightning’s official home schedule and try to fit an exciting and fast-paced ice hockey game into your travel plans.
 Otherwise, check out the venue’s full events calendar to see what else is on at Amalie Arena.

-Best places to stay in Tampa for sightseeing
+Recommended places to stay in Tampa for sightseeing

 The Hyatt House offers some of the best value accommodations downtown.
 Solo travelers, couples, and families alike will love the blissful outdoor pool area.
 Suites are spacious and equipped with kitchenettes.

 With its trendy & hip room designs, the Aloft is bound to turn heads.
 Aside from its cheery rooms, this mid-range hotel showers guests with amenities, including a pool and bar.
 The Riverwalk is steps away.